Waste is Worth a Whole Lot of Energy

 When they can’t be reused, many types of waste can be incinerated to produce energy in the form of electricity or power.
 Examples include municipal waste, agricultural and agro-industry waste and industrial waste such as tar and used solvents.

 Here again, the pay-offs are considerable.
-In Denmark, for example, three plants process 3.5 million tons of waste every year to produce 5% of the country’s electricity and 20% of its heat.
+In Denmark, for example, thirty plants process 3.5 million tons of waste every year.
+The biggest is in Copenhagen, where a giant incinerator burns 70 tonnes of waste an hour.

 Africa is also starting to produce electricity from municipal waste.
 Morocco inaugurated its first municipal waste-fired power plant in 2010.